My Story

 What’s your story?

-Elaine Wolf, LMFT, MSW, energy psychologist, Second Degree Nia Black Belt Teacher and studio owner, has over 25 years of experience and mastery as a psychotherapist and psychosomatic educator and healer.
+Elaine Wolf, LMFT, MSW, energy psychologist, Second Degree Nia Black Belt Teacher and teacher, has over 25 years of experience and mastery as a psychotherapist and psychosomatic educator and healer.
 Her study and synthesis of the Nia Technique, feminist psychology, systems theory, philosophy, and neuropsychology have led her to author, "Trauma Conscious Nia Movement Heals," and develop and lead her highly successful global online course reaching nearly 600 people, helping them cope with and heal trauma.

 Elaine specializes in trauma, abuse, oppression in all its forms, grief and the healing power of relationships; to self, others, nature, and beyond.